How to Get a Scholarship During Summer Break

 4. National organizations and government: There are federal and national scholarships available for summer break, such as the National Society of High School Scholars and Federal Student Aid.

-There Are Scholarships for Everyone
+3. Remember There Are Scholarships for Everyone

 You’ll find a variety of scholarships available depending on your needs and eligibility.
 There are commonly thought to be two main types of scholarships: needs-based and merit-based.
 The former is to help those facing financial difficulties to pay for their summer classes or college course, while the latter is based on academic results.
 Both tend to have very different eligibility criteria and application processes.

 However, according to James Lewis from the National Society of High School Scholars (NSHSS), “There are scholarships for everyone.”
-There are also scholarships available, Lewis says, for student athletes or those “active in extracurricular activities.”
+There are also scholarships available, Lewis says, for student-athletes or those “active in extracurricular activities.”

 Whatever your unique situation is, you'll find a scholarship that fits your needs.
-Will Geiger from Scholarships360 says it's all about looking for one thing: "Scholarships that are aligned with your unique background, experiences, interest and goals.”
+Will Geiger from Scholarships360 says it's all about looking for one thing: "Scholarships that are aligned with your unique background, experiences, interests, and goals.”

-Research the Eligibility and Application Process Thoroughly
+4. Research the Eligibility and Application Process Thoroughly

 With all the different scholarships available, it’s important to really pay attention to the application process for each one.
 It can be a lengthy procedure, but Hawrylack says you’ll need to “research the organization/college before applying, make sure you understand the eligibility requirements and the application process.”
 Unfortunately, this changes with almost every type of scholarship.